See the USA's top 50 Disc Golf Cities.

 Other notables1: Bird’s Nest Disc Park (Arvada, CO — 30-minute drive from Denver city center)

 Gear: 20 minutes south of Denver city center in Englewood, Colorado is where you can find Fly Green Disc Golf, which says it’s “Colorado’s largest disc golf store.”
 If you’re a little northwest of Denver, 9908 Disc Golf Sports Center in Arvada is the spot for new gear.
+You can check out more of the area's disc golf equipment retailers in the UDisc app's disc golf shop directory (see how to do that here) or on our Stores website.

 Guides: Both McMahon and Storrs recommended hitting up the Mile High Disc Golf Club’s Facebook page for finding advice and maybe a tour guide in the Denver area.
 For those interested in the courses down the 285 corridor, Storrs advised dropping the good people of the Foothill Flyers Disc Golf Club a line.